Spieth solo lead at Colonial; PGA champ Mickelson misses cut

 FORT WORTH, Texas (AP) — Jordan Spieth has started playing well again just about everywhere he goes.
 He has always felt comfortable close to home at Colonial, where he is in the lead.

-PGA champion Phil Mickelson was headed home to California after he bogeyed two of his last three holes, missing the cut at the Charles Schwab Classic by one stroke.
+PGA champion Phil Mickelson was headed home to California after he bogeyed two of his last three holes, missing the cut at the Charles Schwab Challenge by one stroke.

 Spieth was bogey-free again Friday, with a 4-under 66 to take the lead after the second round at 11-under 129 at Hogan’s Alley.
 The Dallas native was one shot ahead of Jason Kokrak, who had his second consecutive round of 65.